Introduction

 - Near-zero fees

-- IBC bridges to chains that already speak IBC (all Cosmos chains)
+- IBC connections to chains that already speak IBC (all Cosmos chains)

 - Convert Circuit (shielded set rewards)